aliyevom/ChatbotAPI/README.md

-# Basic-Chatbot-main
+# Basic-Chatbot

-Simple-Chatbot
+## What is Chatbot?
-Is a chatbot a robot?
+A chatbot is an intelligent piece of software that is capable of communicating and performing actions similar to a human.
+Chatbots are used a lot in customer interaction, marketing on social network sites and instantly messaging the client.
+There are two basic types of chatbot models based on how they are built:
-An intelligent chatbot is a piece of software that can communicate and perform actions similar to a human.
-In customer interaction, social networking marketing, and instant messaging, chatbots are frequently used.
-The way that chatbots are built determines their basic type:
+<ol><ul>Retrieval based model</ul>

-Model-based on retrieval
+  <ul>Generative based model</ul></ol>

-A model based on generative analysis
+## About this project
-A brief description of the project
+In this Python project I have built a simple chatbot using deep learning techniques.
-A simple chatbot built using deep learning techniques is the result of this Python project.
-A dataset containing categories (intents), patterns, and responses is used to train the chatbot.
-To determine which category the user's message belongs to, I used recurrent neural networks (LSTMs) and then generated a random response based on the list of possible responses.
+The chatbot is trained on the dataset which contains categories (intents), pattern and responses.
+I have used a special recurrent neural network (LSTM) to classify which category the user’s message belongs to and then give a random response from the list of responses.